samBit-97/dotfiles/README.md

 # Dotfiles Repository

-This repository contains my personal configuration files for various tools and applications.
+This repository contains configuration files for various tools and applications.
 The dotfiles are organized for easy management using [GNU Stow](https://www.gnu.org/software/stow/), a symlink farm manager, to simplify symlink creation and maintenance.

 ## 📁 File Structure